Back to Blog

 The easiest way to stay compliant is to have a system.
 Whether it's a folder of documents per property, a spreadsheet tracking expiry dates, or a dedicated tool, being organised prevents things slipping.

-For each property, I recommend keeping: current copies of all required documents, a record of when each was provided to tenants, a calendar of renewal dates, and evidence that tenants received and acknowledged documents.
+For each property, keep: current copies of all required documents, a record of when each was provided to tenants, a calendar of renewal dates, and evidence that tenants received and acknowledged documents.

 This takes some effort upfront, but it's far less painful than discovering gaps when you need to respond to a tenant dispute at tribunal or pursue possession proceedings.